Return of the Smesh (Spinnaker Shpinnaker and Istio Shmistio to make a Smesh! Part 2)

 Yes, the Kubernetes framework does satisfy a host of application needs in an acceptable manner for most applications.
 But what happens when your needs become more and more dependent on the flow of data between components and the distances between the providing resources becomes greater?
 Issues such as Quality of Service (QoS) become very important, for one thing.
-What if there’s a greater need for secured access against the individual services?
+What if there's a greater need for secured access against the individual services?
 These issues point to needs not addressed within the Kubernetes framework itself.
-This is where the concept of the Smesh (Service Mesh) comes into being to fill the need.
+This is where the concept of the Smesh (Service Mesh) comes into being to fill the need (Learn more about what is a service mesh by reading our guide to Istio).

 Before we go right to the heart of the Smesh, let’s take a closer look at the the Microservices architecture and the needs that it is designed to address.